xwmx/nb/README.md

 ```

 `notes` embeds the page content in the bookmark, making it available for full
-text search with `notes search`.
-When `pandoc` is installed, the HTML page
+text search with `notes search` and `notes bookmark search`.
+When `pandoc` is
-content will be converted to Markdown.
+installed, the HTML page content will be converted to Markdown.

 Bookmarks can be tagged using the `--tags` option.
 Tags are converted
 into hashtags: